-- 4. Check the rule usage. - 1.
-Create an environment with a simple application: - Select an application from the murano applications. - Create a m1.medium instance, which uses 4096 MB RAM.
+- Select an application from the murano applications. - Create a m1.medium instance, which uses 4096 MB RAM.

-Add Application to "quick-env-3" Instance flavor Git Application m1.medium Specify some instance parameters on which the Instance image application would be created Select Image Instance flavor: Select registered in Openstack flavor.
-Consider that application performance depends on this Kev Pair Instance image: Select valid image for the application.
-No keypair Image should have Murano agent installed and registered in Glance.
-Availability zone Key Pair: Select the Key Pair to control access to nova instances.
-You can login to instances using this KevPair after application deployment Availability zone: Select availability zone where the application would be installed.
-Back
+m1.medium - Git Application nstance image Specify some instance parameters on which the application would be created Select Image • Instance flavor: Select registered in Openstack flavo Consider that application performance depends on this Key Pair parameter.
+No keypair • + Instance image: Select valid image for the application Image should have Murano agent installed and vailability zone registered in Glance.
+Key Pair: Select the Key Pair to control access to nova instances.
+You can login to instances using this KeyPair after application deployment Availability zone: Select availability zone where the